If your monitor displays ‘no signal’ even after you turn ON the CPU means the monitor doesn’t get the signal from the source (CPU).

 You can easily fix this issue by entering the monitor menu using the buttons on your monitor.
 Select the ‘Input Source‘ from the menu and then select the right port that you are using.

 You can simply select the option called ‘Auto Select.’
 So the monitor will decide to get the signals from the active port.
 You can see the settings menu on my Dell U2412M monitor.
 Based on your monitor model, these settings will vary from device to device.
+Here you can find different ways to find a monitor brand, model, and specs.

 Still not getting a signal?
 Move to the next step.